KarstenWendtTUD/sal-metaclustering/README.md

 * Model Construction and Optimization (Training)
 * Evaluation & Visualization

-Thus, the pipelines are similar and therefore share common software components.
+Thus, the pipelines consist of common software components.
 These are described below:

 ### Features